A tried and true recipe for the chewiest New York-style pizza dough. This recipe uses quick rise yeast to achieve the perfect dough in half the time.

 How to roll/stretch pizza dough

 I’m probably the worse person to teach anyone how to roll out pizza dough, so I’ll leave it to an expert.
 Check out the video below for pro stretching techniques.

 Delicious pizza recipes to make using New York-style pizza dough

 Banana Pepper and Pepperoni Pizza using Quick and Easy Pantry Pizza Sauce.

 - 3/4 c warm water + 3 tbsp

 - 1 1/2 tsp instant yeast

 - 1 tsp salt

-- Flour a surface with 1/4 c of the reserved flour and knead the dough into a ball.
-Coat the same bowl with extra oil and place the dough ball inside.
+- Remove the dough and form it into a ball.
+Coat the mixing bowl with extra oil and place the dough ball inside.
 Cover with plastic wrap and set in a warm environment for at least 30 min or until doubled in size.

-- This dough bakes in about 12-15 minutes with sauce and toppings at 450 degrees.
-I pre-bake them for 5 minutes before adding sauce and toppings to ensure a crispy crust.
+- This dough bakes in about 11-13 minutes with sauce and toppings at 425 degrees.